krzmig/strelloids/README.md

 You can also turn on sum of this times for each list.

 ### More
 - You can enable scroll in default view mode, which will scroll page in horizontal without holding `shift` key.
+- Support for Markdown checklist.
+- Support for list indent by `tab` key in card description and comments.

 ## How to install
 ### Normal way